robinhood/faust/docs/userguide/tables.rst

     async def aggregate_page_views(events):
         async for event in events:
             page = event.page

+            # increment one to all windows this event falls into.
             views[page] += 1

             if views[page].now() >= 10000:
                 # Page is trending for current processing time window
                 print('Trending now')